My Secret Bully

 A Big Guy Took My Ball!

 Never judge a book by its cover.
 This statement rings true in this story about Piggie and Elephant, best friends who have each other's back no matter what happens.
 One day, a bully takes Piggie's brand new ball.
 Will (big) Elephant have the courage to confront (bigger) Whale and retrieve the ball for his friend?
-A story about friendship and bullying perfect for the preschool age crowd.
+A story about friendship perfect for the preschool age crowd.

 The Bully from the Black Lagoon

-There's a new bully at school and his name says it all- Butch Pounder.
+There's a new meanie at school and his name says it all- Butch Pounder.
 What's even worse is that he is rumored to be from the Black Lagoon!
 Poor Hubie is certain he will end up in the nurse's office.
 After all, Butch beat his former football team to a pulp and ate the classroom pet.
 But what if there is no truth to these rumors?
 And what if all Butch really needs is a friend?
 Hubie learns an important lesson about not believing everything he hears.

-Bullying can rear its ugly head in many different ways, so it's always a good idea to read a variety of books on this topic.
 In this story, Casey takes the position as goal keeper very seriously.
 But when lets a ball get past the little rabbit, Casey the squirrel starts calling out nasty names.
 Kids will learn how to handle verbal bullying in a safe and effective manner through the experiences of gender neutral animals.

 Bully B.E.A.N.S.